NeerCodes/DSA-Random/Rules_&_Ques.md

 > ✅ First **solve** the question.
 Then **note down** the answer.
 After **3 days**, recall the question from the answer and **solve again**.
 > Follow **3-7-15 spaced repetition** for mastery.
+> If your array is sorted
+→ Try binary search or use two pointers to solve it faster.

+> If your array isn’t sorted and you need to find a pattern → First, ask: Do I need the biggest, smallest, or just to check if something exists?

+/-----

+> If you have to find the max or min in every small part of an array → Sliding window or a hash map can help a lot.

+If your code is running too slow
+→ See if you can use prefix sums or prepare your data in a smart way before you start.

+/-----

+> If you get stuck on graph problems
+→ Find out if you need shortest path, find a cycle, or count groups.

+> If it’s shortest path
+→ Use BFS if there are no weights, Dijkstra if there are.

+> If it’s counting islands or friend circles
+→ Try DFS, BFS, or Union-Find.

+/-----

+> If you get a tree problem about depth or balance
+→ Use recursion or DFS.

+> If you see “lowest common ancestor”
+→ Usually you need to move up and down using parent pointers or recursion.

+/-----

+> If your linked list question is about reversing or finding cycles → Use fast and slow pointers for cycles, and remember prev/curr/next for reversing.

+> If you’re getting stuck on the start or end of a list → Add a dummy node to make your life easier.

+/-----

+> If it’s about strings, like checking patterns or palindromes → Sliding window, hash maps, and stacks will help you a lot.

+> If you need to search for a part inside a string
+→ Try trie, rolling hash, or a special string search method.

+/-----

+> If your simple solution is too slow
+→ Check if you’re solving the same subproblem again and again.
+If yes, use dynamic programming.

+> If greedy seems to work, make sure taking the best choice each time will really solve it all.

+/-----

 ---